antonypro/AudioStreaming/README.md

 C++11 compiler.

 You can choose to compress audio with Opus codec or not.
-If choose to compress you'll need to compile [Opus](https://www.opus-codec.org/) to your targets(Windows, Linux, macOS or Android), and need to download [r8brain](https://github.com/avaneev/r8brain-free-src).
-To compile Opus for android see the opus-android README.
+If choose to compress you'll need to compile [Opus](https://www.opus-codec.org/) to your targets, and need to download [r8brain](https://github.com/avaneev/r8brain-free-src).
+To compile Opus for Android see the opus-android README.

 If you want to static link [OpenSsl](https://www.openssl.org/),(independently if generating a shared or static library) just compile OpenSsl to fit your needs.